Networked-Community/networked-community/CONTRIBUTING.md

 First off, thank you for considering contributing to this project.
 Whether you're interested in contributing code, or contributing in some other manner, we're happy to have you on board!

-This document describes how to contribute the software aspects of our project, if you want to contribute, please fill out our [volunteer intake form](https://thecure.to/Selfishness).
+This document describes how to contribute the software aspects of our project, if you want to contribute to it and in other non-technical ways, please fill out our [volunteer intake form](https://thecure.to/Selfishness).

 ## Please read our guidelines before you start.